ludiosarchive/mute-new-tabs/README.md

 Install
 ===
-1. Run Chrome on Linux, which is the only Chrome platform that lets you install an extension from source without seeing a nag popup every time you start the browser.
+1. Run Chrome on Linux, which is the only platform that lets you install an extension from source without seeing a nag popup every time you start the browser.

 2.	`git clone https://github.com/ludios/mute-all-tabs-by-default`